 The Owen Family

-Alfred Ernest Owen, was born in Wrexham, Wales, and throughout his life played an active part in the development of bicycle, motor car and aeroplane.
+Alfred Ernest Owen, was born in Wrexham, Wales, and throughout his life played an active part in the development of bicycle, motor car and aeroplane. ( I could say, Toad of Toad Hall, but I wont!)
 In 1893 he moved to Darlston, Staffordshire, where, with his partner, Mr. Rubery, he set up a small engineering business.
 By 1896 he had developed the presses steel car chassis which won the company a gold medal, and over time he built up the firm, weathering even the Depression of the 1920s.
 By the time of the New Hall purchase "Rubery Owen” was synonymous with the supply of car components.
 In 1923 Alfred Owen, his wife and young family oftieially moved into New Hall.
 A keen collector of arts in general, Alfred had a special love for English colour printing, and built up one of the first complete collections of Baxter prints, of which his new home was supposed to be the ideal setting.
 It was not to be.
 Mr. Owen’s early death in 1929 meant they were left undisturbed in a vault that they had been stored in for later reframing, until their later discovery in 1981.
 Florence Owen, took on the daunting task of running the New Hall estate and bringing up her family alone after the death of her husband.
 For the next twenty nine years New Hall flourished under her ministrations, and gave pleasure to many thousands of visitors.
 Perhaps also, this was the reason why they suffered a loss of some three thousand pounds worth of jewellery to theft, a cat burglar managed to climb the water pipe and entered the house through a window on the frst floor.

 In former years bars had protected this window, but they had been

 removed so as to enable occupants to escape in case of fire during the

 war.
 They had not been replaced afterwards.
 Florence Owen died in 1958,